Galactic Dust Extinction Service: Program Interface

 objname Input parameter objname or coordinate ( see examples).

-regSize This is the image cutout size in degrees, it should be between 2.0 and 37.5 degrees.
-If not specified, it defaults to 5.0 degrees.
+regSize This is the image cutout size in degrees.

 result DUST service produces image cutouts and area statistics for E(B-V) reddening, 100 micron intensity, and dust temperature maps.
-Each "result" tag contains one of the three result sets.
+Each "result" tag contains one of the three results sets.

 desc The description of the result sets: E(B-V)Reddening, 100 Micron Emission, or Dust Temperature.

-data This session contsins the URLs of the result data.
+data This section contains the URLs of the result data.

 image The URL of an image cutout.